alaindet/sass-pal/README.md

 ## What

-Sass Pal helps you write short and consistent Sass stylesheets without getting in the way. **No CSS is explitcly output** until you request it, so you can import it anywhere multiple times without worrying about CSS declarations leaking somewhere.
-You can even use Sass Pal in any existing project without collisions.

-You call the `pal` mixin anywhere, pass it a **request** map and Sass Pal does the rest.
+Sass Pal helps you write short and consistent Sass stylesheets without getting in the way. **No CSS is explitcly output** until you request it.
+Basically, you call the `pal` mixin anywhere you need it, pass it some instructions and Sass Pal does the rest.

-To its core, Sass Pal is a layer of functions and mixins (called *builders*) wrapped around a store of values (sizes, colors, device ranges) which is exposed to the developer via the `pal` mixin, so no hard-to-override pre-made components, no flooding of your HTML templates with hundreds of inline-like utility classes, no complex purging when building your application: your styling belongs to stylesheets and you only get as much CSS output as you demand.
+To its core, Sass Pal is a centralized store (containing colors, sizing, resolutions etc.), wrapped in a layer of functions and mixins (called *builders*) which help you generate CSS on demand.
+So, no hard-to-override pre-made components, no flooding of your HTML templates with hundreds of inline-like utility classes, no complex post-processing purging: your styling belongs to stylesheets and you only get as much as you need.

 It offers

 - A concise syntax
-- The ability to scope request maps via **device queries**
+- Powerful tools like builders, device queries and even state reducers
-- A centralized store of values to be queried via the `pal-get` function
+- A centralized place to share data with sensible defaults
-- Sensible default values for spacing, sizing and colors
+- Easy encapsulation of your styling via *device queries*, abstracting away @media queries and pseudo-classes
+- No CSS output left unsupervised as all output is controlled by mixins
+- Gradual migration and coexistence: since functions and mixins are all prefixed with `pal-` and one single `$_PAL_STORE` variable is globally defined there's no real risk for conflicts
-- A plethora of `pal-*` prefixed functions and mixins, like `pal-string-split` and `pal-list-join`
+- A collection of `pal-` prefixed helper functions and mixins, like `pal-string-split` and `pal-list-join`
-- A comprehensive automated testing suite
+- A comprehensive suite of unit tests with `sass-true` and `jest`
-- Compatibility with anything able to understand Sass, even existing projects
+- A complete online [Documentation](https://alaindet.github.io/sass-pal/) built with `sassdoc`

 ## Installation